jarsen/Pipes/README.md

 2 |> increment // returns 3
 ```

-Typically, using the `.` operator is the most common and clean way in most cases to chain together instance method calls.
+Using the `.` operator is the most common and clean way in most cases to chain together instance method calls.

 ``` Swift
 let isEven: Int->Bool = { x in x % 2 == 0 }
 [1,2,3,4,5].filter(isEven).map({$0 * 3}).reduce(0, combine: +)
 ```

-However, the above example does not generalize to sequences, as the functions to operate on sequences are not members of `Sequence` the way they are members of `Array`.
-So, in order to do the above you must do:
+However, the above example does not generalize to sequences, as the functions to operate on sequences are not members of `Sequence`.
+When working on `Sequence`s, the code would look like:

  ```Swift
 reduce(map(filter([1,2,3,4,5], isEven), {$0 * 3}), 0, +)
 ```

-This is not the most readable code.
+This code is harder to read and reason about.
 The forward pipe operator offers a solution:

  ```Swift
 [1,2,3,4,5]